Joey Fatone, Michelle Williams and More Stars Attend 2019 Kentucky Derby

 Dannielynn Birkhead pays homage to her late mother, Anna Nicole Smith, by wearing one of her hats to the Kentucky Derby.

-Congratulations to Country Horse on the stunning upset!
+Congratulations to Country House on the stunning upset!